EARLY TRANSLATIONS OF OSCAR WILDE’S SALOMÉ

 Founded by Liberal publisher George Newnes, just a month before the Salome translation appeared, the first issue carried well-wishes from the Liberal prime minster, Gladstone and other members of his cabinet.
 Its editor was E. T. Cook whose erstwhile tenure at the Wilde-friendly Pall Mall Gazette was cut short the previous year when Cook and his political staff were forced to resign after the paper was sold to W. W. Astor, who changed its politics.

 Another point of liberalism I should note for decadent Wildeans, is that The Westminster Gazette was innovatively printed on green paper!
-In consultation with an oculist, this hue was ostensibly designed for more restful reading.
-Yet, in its first issue, the Gazette described its choice of color as the ‘tint of the fields’—which either conjures up a contemplation of green carnations or the gradients of the grassy knoll, according to your inclination.
+This they did in consultation with an oculist with the hue designed ostensibly for more restful reading.
+However, in its first issue, the Gazette described its choice of color as the ‘tint of the fields’—which conjures up either a contemplation of green carnations or the gradients of the grassy knoll, according to your suspicions.